08/08/2023

 The customer knows best

 Consumers are the dominant force driving markets today.
-As consumer references evolve and retailers find themselves faced with ever-changing demands, staying proactive and informed about purchasing trends is essential if you want to keep up.
-Modern consumers want convenience, value, transparency, and sustainably sourced products, and most of the time this means bringing the market to them.
-Covid-19 transformed how we live and shop – cementing E-Commerce, Direct-to-Consumer supply chains and Demand Chain Management.
-Bringing the market to consumers requires significant digital investment in exchange for strong ROI and in support of numerous supply chain processes:
+As consumer preferences evolve and retailers find themselves faced with ever-changing demands, staying proactive and informed about purchasing trends is essential if you want to keep up.
+Modern consumers want convenience, value, transparency and sustainably sourced products, and most of the time this means bringing the market to them.
+COVID-19 transformed how we live and shop, cementing e-commerce, direct-to-consumer supply chains and demand chain management.
+Bringing the market to consumers requires significant digital investment in exchange for a strong return on investment.
+A digital retail supply chain achieves:

 • Successful forecasting for pricing strategies and promotions